ajpierce/blog/content/posts/react-figwheel-npm-2.md

 tuning, and with all the benefits of Clojure to accompany it.

 ## With Gratitude
-All of this is made possible thanks to the hard work of the Clojurescript community.
+All of this is made possible thanks to the hard work of the ClojureScript community.

 Special thanks to: